 Also around this time, we took a long vacation, the first since our honeymoon.
 Among our stops, we revisited Italy, where we had gone together in the very early days of our relationship.
 Going there again provided a natural comparison and opportunity to look at our relationship at its beginning and at its current bloom, seven years in.

 As an artist also, there was an irresistible comparison to revisit old themes, since Italy had provided me with such inspiration for my work a few years ago.
 I’ve started working with Italian wall posters again, as well as other found objects.
-Bruce Springsteen and many others have revisited past material and made it fresh again, for example, rearranging Born to Run, a song he wrote at age 23, to reflect a mid-life perspective, or touring this year solely on the back of an album, The River, that he wrote at age 30.
+Bruce Springsteen and many others have revisited past material and made it fresh again, for example, rearranging Born to Run, a song he wrote at age 23, to reflect a mid-life perspective, or touring this year solely on the back of an album, The River, that he wrote and released about 35 years ago.
 There is the possibility for an increased richness of perspective and self-knowledge and of course – better work!
 Which is really what us artists are after all along.

 So these are the thoughts that are influencing my work right now.
 For this painting specifically, I was also thinking about some experiences in Morocco.
 The blue and white color palette, as well as the suggestion of Arabic writing evoke a little of the visuals of Tangier, where we spent a couple of days.

-You may or may not know that being gay is illegal there, and there is an active effort, in some locales more than others, to bring gays to “justice”, which is harsh.
+Being gay is illegal in Morocco, and there is an active effort, in some locales more than others, to bring gays to “justice”.
+That justice is especially harsh.
 I wasn’t concerned to travel to Morocco, as I’d had quite a bit of experience in the Middle East, and we were going to Tangier, a major city located within sight of Spain.
-The sophistication of a big city and its familiarity with Europeans made me feel completely comfortable, and honestly, we can “pass” as straight whenever we want to.
-(We don’t usually do this, but sometimes it’s safer).
-Mia, though, had some hesitations about ways that we might accidentally reveal ourselves, and was anxious about getting “caught”.
+The sophistication of a big city and its familiarity with Europeans made me feel completely comfortable, and we can “pass” as straight when needed.
+(I very rarely choose to do that, but sometimes it’s safer).

-So these relationships – between visual elements in the painting, between Mia and me, between our current relationship and our younger relationship, between the agent and me, between my current work and my previous work, between a foreigner and a new city – were in my mind while I worked.
+But these relationships – between visual elements in the painting, between my wife and me, between our current relationship and our younger relationship, between the agent and me, between my current work and my previous work, between a foreigner and a new city – were in my mind while I worked.